jarimatti/configuration-util/README.md

 # Configuration Util

-Configuration util is a simple class: it's only job is to load a reference configuration and merge it with OSGi component configuration.
+This is a quick example on how to create a reference configuration inside an OSGi bundle and let user override it.
+Implementation is pure Java and tests are done with ScalaTest.

+The idea is simple:

+1. Set bundle configuration policy to optional.
+2. Load reference configuration.
+3. Override reference configuration with user provided values, if any.

+The intended behaviour is captured in the test `ConfigurationUtilSpec.scala`.